 Its acceptance rate of 20.98% is a big improvement from last year’s 39.08% and 2019’s 52%.

 In terms of employment outcomes, the Foster School performs very well.
-About 96% of the Class of 2021 had a business-focused internship before graduation, up 1% from last year’s 95% for the Class of 2020, and 96.39% of the Class of 2021 secured a full-time position within three months of graduation — up from last year’s 94.71%.
-Despite COVID-19, Foster students were able to and still continue to graduate with high employability, which probably has to do with the brand as well as its location in tech-rich Seattle.
+97% of the Class of 2022 had a business-focused internship before graduation, up 1% from last year’s 96%.
+Further, 97.67% of the Class of 2022 secured a full-time position within three months of graduation — up from last year’s 96.39%.

 The Foster education is best characterized by a quality curriculum that emphasizes group work and an abundance of resources and opportunities for students to apply their knowledge in the real world.